 How Merchant Acceptance Works for Visa and MasterCard

-Unlike Amex and Discover, Visa and MasterCard do not issue credit cards.
-That’s because both Visa and MasterCard are credit card processors, not card issuers; Visa and MasterCard operate as financial middlemen, providing the technology and the networks to power transactions.
+Unlike Amex and Discover, Visa and MasterCard don't issue credit cards.
+Both Visa and MasterCard are only credit card processors, not card issuers.
+Visa and MasterCard operate as financial middlemen, providing the technology and the networks to power transactions.

 "Visa and MasterCard make their money from processing transactions," said Miranda Marquit, a financial journalist and money expert.
 "They receive money each time you swipe your card, and [might] also receive other fees from merchants that use their payment processing networks to accept credit cards."

-Visa and MasterCard transactions involve a total of three different parties:
+Visa and MasterCard transactions involve four different parties:

-- An acquiring financial institution: the retailer’s bank
+- An acquiring financial institution, such as the retailer's bank

-- An issuing financial institution: the bank that issued your credit card and provides you with a line of credit — for example, Chase or Citibank
+- An issuing financial institution such as the bank that issued your credit card and provides you with a line of credit — for example, Chase or Citibank

 Spending Abroad With Your Discover or Amex Card